EricHsia7/colors/widgets/widgets.md

 10. Enjoy it!
 ## Notes
 * An independent widget needs an independent script to operate independently (one-to-one), otherwise the content of multiple widgets will be the same.
+* If you need to refresh the widget immediately, you need to open Scriptable and run the script corresponding to the widget.
 ## Widgets
 ### Colors Random
 [Get JS](https://github.com/EricHsia7/colors/blob/main/widgets/js/colors_random.js)